 4. Old Town Art Fair

 Who doesn’t love a good art fair?
-Especially on a day when the sun is shining and everyone is in a good mood.
-This should definitely be on your list of things to do in Chicago for the weekend.
+Especially on a day when the sun is shining, and everyone is in a good mood.
+This should unquestionably be on your list of things to do in Chicago for the weekend.

-This annual art fair has been held for over seventy years and continues to grow with support each and every year.
-Held on the second weekend of June, this art fair is a must for artists and art collectors alike.
+This annual art fair has been held for over seventy years and continues to grow with support every year.
+Held on the second weekend of June, this art fair is a must for artists and collectors alike.

 5. The Second City

-See Related: 101 Travel Puns You Need to Read
+See Related: Funny Travel Puns You Need to Read

 6. Old Town Aquarium